Pin tumbler lock: Design

 Without a key in the lock, the driver pins (blue) are pushed downwards, preventing the plug (yellow) from rotating.

-When the correct key is inserted, the gaps between the key pins (red) and driver pins (blue) align with the edge of the plug (yellow).
+When the correct key is inserted, the gaps between the key pins (red) and driver pins align with the boundary between the plug and the bible.

-With the gaps between the pins aligned with the shear line, the plug (yellow) can rotate freely.
+With the gaps between the pins aligned with the boundary between the plug and the bible (the upper part containing the pins and springs), the plug (yellow) can rotate freely.

 The pin tumbler is commonly used in cylinder locks.
 In this type of lock, an outer casing has a cylindrical hole in which the plug is housed.
 To open the lock, the plug must rotate.

 The plug has a straight-shaped slot known as the keyway at one end to allow the key to enter the plug; the other end may have a cam or lever, which activates a mechanism to retract a locking bolt.
 The keyway often has protruding ledges that serve to prevent the key pins from falling into the plug, and to make the lock more resistant to picking.
 A series of holes, typically five or six of them, are drilled vertically into the plug.
 These holes contain key pins of various lengths, which are rounded to permit the key to slide over them easily.

-When an incorrect key is inserted into the lock, the key pins (red) and driver pins (blue) do not align with the shear line; therefore, it does not allow the plug (yellow) to rotate.
+When an incorrect key is inserted into the lock, the key pins and driver pins do not align with the boundary between the plug and the bible, preventing the plug from rotating.

-Some insecure pin tumbler lock models can be opened by pushing all pins above the shearline with a comb pick tool.
+Some insecure pin tumbler lock models can be opened by pushing all pins above the boundary between the plug and the bible with a comb pick tool.
 Some more secure models prevent this attack by limiting the space available within the lock.

 A top of the keyway tension wrench has been inserted to apply torque to the lock plug.
 Pins 1 and 3 have been successfully picked.
 Pin number 4 has been overset by the picker and will prevent the lock from opening unless it is reset by the picker.
 Pin 2 is in its natural resting position and remains unpicked.
 The picker is currently manipulating pin 5 with a lock pick.